-State Law- Florida's A+ Plan, School Grades - School grades (A through F) are based on how well students have mastered the Florida State Standards (the skills Florida teachers determined our children must learn at each grade level), which are measured by the Florida Standards Assessment (FSA) and the Florida State Assessment Test (FCAT 2.0) in Science.
+State Law- Florida's A+ Plan, School Grades - School grades (A through F) are based on how well students have mastered Florida's Benchmarks for Excellent Student Thinking (B.E.S.T.)
+Standards (the skills Florida teachers determined our children must learn at each grade level), which are measured by the Florida Assessment of Student Thinking (F.A.S.T.) and the Florida State Assessment Test (FCAT 2.0) in Science.
 Student scores are classified into five achievement levels, with 1 being the lowest and 5 being the highest, and/or their percentile rank.
 Schools earn points based on three things: 1. how well students in each subgroup (all ethnic groups, students with disabilities, students learning English, and economically disadvantaged students) are doing, 2. how much progress they are making (learning gains), and 3. how much progress struggling readers are making (since reading is essential to success in all subject areas).
 For additional information on school grades, visit the Department of Education website at www.fldoe.org.